yclas/guides/docs/General-private-site.md

 # Private Site 🔒
-*This feature is available with our 2.8.0 release and for all of the sites hosted with Yclas.com

 The “Private site” option could be useful in cases you want to share your website with only a few people.
 If you enable this option, then only registered users can access your website and only the administrator of the website can register new users!